-Story: The Saxons and Vikings in Manchester
+The hidden medieval artifact uncovering the story of Saxons and Vikings in Manchester

-Location: Manchester Cathedral
+Courtesy Manchester Cathedral

-The Roman withdrawal from Britain in 410 left the town open to invasion.
+The Roman withdrawal from Britain in 410 left Manchester open to invasion.
 The Saxons arrived in 429.
 The early 19th century historian Joseph Aston claimed “Manchester remained subdued until the reign of Edwin [c.
 620] when Mancastle, though retained as a defence for the town, lost somewhat of its consequence.”

 Thomas Baines’s history of Lancashire relates how “in AD 620 Edwin, King of Northumbria, crossing the ridge of mountains which form the boundary of Yorkshire and Lancashire, entered the parish of Manchester and permanently reduced the town under the dominion of the Saxons.”